-Standard: PA.D.1.3 Collect, display and interpret data using scatterplots.
-Use the shape of the scatterplot to informally estimate a line of best fit, make statements about average rate of change, and make predictions about values not in the original data set.
+Standard: PA.D.1.3 Collect, display, and interpret data using scatter plots.
+Use the shape of the scatter plot to find the informal line of best fit, make statements about the average rate of change, and make predictions about values not in the original data set.
 Use appropriate titles, labels and units.